a2-4am/4cade/README.md

 $ make
 ```

-If all goes well, the `build/` subdirectory will contain a `4cade.hdv` image which can be mounted in emulators like [OpenEmulator](https://archive.org/details/OpenEmulatorSnapshots) or [Virtual II](http://virtualii.com/).
+If all goes well, the `build/` subdirectory will contain a `4cade.hdv` image which can be mounted in emulators like [MAME](http://www.mamedev.org).

 If all does not go well, try doing a clean build (`make clean dsk`)